 While your jars are heating up you can prepare your recipe.

 Once you’re finished making your recipe and after the pot has come to a full boil, you can carefully remove the hot jars using the jar tongs, pouring the water from the jars back into the stock pot, then place them on a clean surface to air dry for a minute or so.

 Fill the jars with your product using your clean wide-mouth funnel.
 Your recipe should tell you how high to fill your jars, but in most cases you’ll be leaving a 1/2 or a 1/4 inch of headspace at the top.

 Wipe down the lip of the jars with a clean, damp paper towel.
 Then use the regular tongs to grab the lids and rings and screw them on tightly– you’ll want a clean dishrag here since the jars and rings will still be hot.

 Lower the jars back into the large stock pot with your jar holder.
 If the water level is too high, you can remove some with a heat proof measuring cup.
 Return the pot to a boil, cover and start your timer depending on the recipe.

 Once they’ve had the necessary time, remove the jars from the pot and let cool at room temp on a dishtowel.
 Pretty soon the lids should start popping– letting you know that the vacuum seal is taking effect.
 Let the jars continue to cool to room temp, then store away until you’re ready to use.
 If any of your jars don’t seal, you can still refrigerate them and use immediately.

-There are many seed types that can be saved, which is a good way to save money and keep your favorite varieties.
+There are many seed types that can be saved, which is a good way to save money, like those that have been won on sites such as 아인카지노, and keep your favorite varieties.
 To save, separate the seed from the chafe or fruit, then let the seeds dry in a warm, well ventilated room.
 You can then store the seeds in a dark, cool room in jars or other small containers.